 - TED: Spread ideas.

-17 of the Best Vision & Mission Statement Examples From Real Companies
+Best Vision and Mission Statement Examples From Real Companies

 1. Life Is Good: To spread the power of optimism.